Cybersecurity

 Secure Transfer:

-• Use secure file transfer (SFTP, SCP)
+• Use secure file transfer protocols (SFTP, SCP, HTTPS with client certificates)

-• Consider encrypting with PGP/GPG before transfer
+• Consider encrypting with PGP/GPG before transfer for additional protection

 Backup Strategy: